-A report on how we traveled from Bishkek to Almaty by bus and shared taxi, crossing the Kyrgyzstan – Kazakhstan border at Korday, including tips, prices and places to stay.
+A detailed report on how to get from Bishkek to Almaty by bus and shared taxi, crossing the Kyrgyzstan – Kazakhstan border at Korday, including tips, prices and places to stay in Almaty.

 Tip 1: Avoid traveling from Bishkek to Almaty on snowy days.
 The road conditions are pretty bad (and dangerous) when it snows.
 We did it once and our driver lost control over his vehicle on the slippery road.
 Nobody got hurt but it was a scary moment!